 Now to see what makes the Möbius strip famous, we drew a line down each “side” without lifting our pen.
 The Möbius strip is famous because it only has one side and one surface!

 After we had mastered the Möbius strip, we challenged ourselves by making two Möbius strips into two interlocking hearts.

 Making Möbius Hearts

-For the next step, we grabbed two strips of paper.
+To make our Möbius strip hearts, we grabbed two strips of paper.

 For the first strip, we made the half twist to the left.
-Then we taped down both sides of the strip.
+Then, we taped down both sides of the strip.